Chia-Network/chips/chip-template.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [IETF RFC 2119](https://www.rfc-archive.org/getrfc?rfc=2119 "Permanent link to RFC 2119").

 ## Abstract
 Give a single-paragraph description of your proposal.
-The abstract should stand on its own -- someone who reads it should be able to understand the gist of your propsal without reading anything else.
+The abstract should stand on its own -- someone who reads it should be able to understand the gist of your proposal without reading anything else.

 ## Motivation
 Describe why you are creating this proposal.
 Make sure to include: